 Through Collaborative Technology

-Technology is transforming higher education, but perhaps nowhere is that change more evident or exciting than at the University of Wisconsin’s Madison School of Nursing.
+Collaborative technology is transforming higher education, but perhaps nowhere is that change more evident or exciting than at the University of Wisconsin’s Madison School of Nursing.
 “It’s wonderful and a little bit scary,” says Jerzy “George” Jura, director of academic technology.

 For the Doctor of Nursing Practice and Nursing Ph.D. programs, Diversified’s design team created two-tiered seminar rooms, each of which hold up to 60 students.
-Each room is equipped with video conferencing systems so instructors can bring in guest lecturers or combine their classes with those at other locations.
+Each room is equipped with video conferencing systems and collaborative technology so instructors can bring in guest lecturers or combine their classes with those at other locations.
 Each tier of the rooms holds two rows of tables, built to enable students in the front-most row to turn around and work in groups with those at the tables behind them.
 When they do so, they can share a laptop to create a full-class presentation or take notes on an 18”x 23” marker-board—a low-tech but useful device that can be shown on one or both side-by-side projection screens.